Infringement notices

 2. Infringement notice offences

-1. All the infringement notice offences are found in section 277B(2) of the Bankruptcy Act.
+1. Infringement notice offences are found in section 277B(2) of the Bankruptcy Act.
 The penalty that applies varies depending on the offence.
-The amounts payable are linked to section 4AA of the Crimes Act 1914 (“the Crimes Act”).
-As at 1 July 2020, one penalty unit equals $222.
+The amounts payable are linked to section 4AA of the Crimes Act 1914 (“the Crimes Act”) and change over time depending on the value of a penalty unit at the time of the offence.

 If a trustee receives a proposal for a composition or arrangement, they must give a copy to the Official Receiver within 2 business days (as required by subsection 73(1A) of the Bankruptcy Act).
-If the trustee fails to comply, they would be liable to pay an infringement notice of $222.
-This amount is one-fifth of the maximum court-imposed penalty of $1,110.
+If the trustee fails to comply, they would be liable to pay an infringement notice that is one-fifth of the maximum court-imposed penalty.
+See Penalty units for current and historic penalty unit amounts.

-6. The Acts Interpretation Act states that, when an act (e.g. filing a document or making a payment) needs to be done by a certain date, that date will exclude the day of the event.
-If the act needs to be done on a Saturday, Sunday or public holiday, it can be done on the next working day.
+7. The Acts Interpretation Act states that, if an act (e.g. filing a document or making a payment) needs to be done by a certain date, and that date falls on a Saturday, Sunday or public holiday, it can be done on the next working day.

 If a trustee has 2 (calendar) days from Friday to file a document, the document would notionally have to be filed by Sunday.
 Under the Acts Interpretation Act, the document would need to be filed the following Monday (assuming it is not a public holiday).